Angry Birds Rio: Release

 Angry Birds Rio initially included two chapters, "Smugglers' Den" and "Jungle Escape", each with 30 levels.
 Since then, the game has been expanded with three additional 30-level chapters called "Beach Volley" (released in May 2011), "Carnival Upheaval" (released in June 2011), and "Airfield Chase" (released in August 2011) along with a 15-level chapter, "Golden Beachball", which is unlocked by finding a hidden item in "Beach Volley" (iOS, Android) or by entering a redeem code from Rio DVD (PC, Mac).
 A final chapter named "Smugglers' Plane" (released in November 2011) was released with initially with 15 levels, with the final 15 levels released later (January 2012).
 Each chapter has a special fruit that may be rarely found as gold.
 "Smugglers' Den" has pineapples, "Jungle Escape" has bananas, "Beach Volley" has watermelons, "Carnival Upheaval" has papayas, "Airfield Chase" has apples, "Smugglers' Plane" has mangoes, "Market Mayhem" has strawberries, and "Rocket Rumble" has golden rockets.
 In July 2013, the "Golden Beachball" episode received 15 more levels, golden cherries, a new background, and this episode is now available from the start of the game.

 In March 2012, the Trophy Room update was released, with 12 new levels that are each unlocked when a player finishes a chapter or collects all 15 of a certain golden fruit.
 This update was first released in the Android (Amazon Appstore ad-free) version before making its way to iOS.

 On December 18, 2012, a new update landed for iOS and Android adding 24 new levels.
 This levels are earned by getting from 30 to 70 stars on each episode or by earning 10 Mighty Eagles' Feathers on each episode (4 extra levels on each episode).
 This episode also added Power-Ups.
-The Power-Ups were Super Seeds and Sling Scope from the Angry Birds original app and 2 new power-ups (Samba Burst and TNT Drop, which this has been seen on a previous Angry Birds Friends Christmas Tournament).
+The Power-Ups were Super Seeds and Sling Scope from the original Angry Birds and 2 new power-ups, Samba Burst and TNT Drop.
 On March 11, 2013, another update was released, adding a "Market Mayhem" episode with 34 levels (3 stars levels and 1 Mighty Eagle level).
 On July 25, 2013, Angry Birds Rios app icon was updated and Golden Beachball added a golden fruit and 15 new levels.
 In addition, The trophy room levels were combined into the episode they were earned from.

 Four Angry Birds Rio episodes — all visually tied to Rio 2 — were released from December 2013 to July 2014 and these episodes featured refreshed graphics.
 The Timber Tumble episode adds a hint feature that tells where to sling the bird.
 In the July 2015, a game update added bird coins that allow players to unlock levels that were previously locked.